EDIpack: A parallel exact diagonalization package for quantum impurity problems: Library description and implementation

 \section{Library description and implementation}

 The structure of the library is schematically represented in \figu{figUML}, using a simplified Unified Modeling Language (UML) diagram.
 The entire library is written in Fortran using object oriented programming within a modules structure.
 The Fortran interface is provided by the top-end module exposing to the end-user the procedures required to setup and solve a quantum impurity problem.
 The Python API are provided by a pure Python module \texttt{edipy}.
-The Python binding is built using an interface module created by \texttt{numpy.f2py} from a suitable Fortran layer.
 In what follows we describe in more details the structure and the implementation of the most relevant parts of the \NAME\ library.
+In order to unify the notation we henceforth indicate with the generic prefix \texttt{?=ed\_} or \texttt{edipy.} either Fortran or Python procedures.